fatkid2x4/election_Analysis/README.md

 ## Election-Audit Results

-### There were 369,711 votes cast
+### There were 369,711 votes cast in the election!

 1. I used the following
             * I set the code starting at 0 and then added to the total vote counts as it read through the whole of the date using total_votes += 1

 ### Breakdown of County Votes and Vote Percentage